 We specifically use:

-We use third-party services to enable the direct playback of audiovisual media, such as music or videos, on our website.
+We use services from specialized third parties to enable direct playback of digital audio and video content, such as music or podcasts.

 We use in particular: